-Jacksonville State University offers a Bachelor of Arts with a major in Liberal Studies.
+Jacksonville State University offers a Bachelor of Arts with a major in Integrated Studies.
 This degree program meets academic needs not ordinarily available in other degree programs of the University.
-A Bachelor of Arts with a major in Liberal Studies requires a total of 120 semester hours, of which 36 hours must be at the 300 or 400 level.
+A Bachelor of Arts with a major in Integrated Studies requires a total of 120 semester hours, of which 36 hours must be at the 300 or 400 level.
 A minimum of 30 hours must be completed in residence at JSU.
 All academic regulations of the University must be met.
-For additional information, including approved courses, see the Liberal Studies Advisor, Department of History, Stone Center or email LiberalStudies@jsu.edu.
+For additional information, including approved courses, see the Integrated Studies Advisor, Department of History, Stone Center or email IntegratedStudies@jsu.edu (formerly LiberalStudies@jsu.edu).